scottdunnflux/FluxS3Portal/README.md

 Flux S3 Portal provides a secure, user-friendly interface for browsing, viewing, and sharing S3 bucket contents.
 Perfect for client portals, documentation sites, and file sharing with non-technical users.

 ### 🎉 NEW Features!
-- **Folder Download**: Download entire folders as ZIP files directly from your browser!
-Select multiple folders, see their sizes calculated automatically, and download everything in a single ZIP file with smart memory management and real-time progress tracking.
+- **Multi-Item Download**: Download any combination of files and folders as ZIP files directly from your browser!
+Select multiple items with checkboxes, see folder sizes calculated automatically (with smart caching), and download everything in a single ZIP file with intelligent memory management and real-time progress tracking.
 - **Smart Filter**: When browsing folders with many items (>20), a filter bar automatically appears to help you quickly find files and folders by name with real-time results.
+- **View Toggle**: Seamlessly switch between file browser and documentation viewer modes to read HTML docs and download files without losing your place.

 ## Key Features